Why should I blog if social media is bringing me clients?

 Looking for a little helping hand to get started?

-My free Facebook group Blog Magic: Blogging Hints and Tips for Coaches, Consultants and Counsellors is just the place for you.
+My free Facebook group Blog Magic: Blogging Hints and Tips for Health and Wellbeing Professionals is just the place for you.
 In there, I offer training in how to write blogs that generate you leads, as well as support and inspiration to help you show up in your content with confidence.